 There is no doubt that addiction is one of the most insidious diseases on the planet.
 It is a disease that can completely transform a person into a shell of themselves, while also harming those they love.
 Addiction is not a curable disease, but it can be treated with the appropriate professional care.
 Someone who struggles with an active addiction can easily succumb to their disease at any moment.
-However when addiction treatment is obtained, those who have substance use disorders can learn how to manage them all while abstaining from using drugs or alcohol in the future.
+However when addiction treatment is obtained and a drug rehab aftercare program is in place, those who have substance use disorders can learn how to manage them all while abstaining from using drugs or alcohol in the future.

 For some, the recovery journey begins in a high-level addiction treatment program such as a residential treatment program.
 Others may begin their care in an outpatient program.
 Regardless of where somebody begins in their recovery, it is critical for them to have a sound and sturdy drug rehab aftercare plan that they can follow when they leave the comforts of treatment.
 Studies show that those who participate in aftercare exercises are more likely to stay sober and avoid relapse than those who do not.
 For some, aftercare is something that they focus on heavily in the beginning stages of their recovery and then slowly step back from.
 Others, however, continue to practice aftercare skills for the rest of their life in order to maintain their sobriety and the recovery they have continually worked so hard for.